toladata/Knowledgebase/en/11-track/export-datasets.md

 ![](/assets_en/destinations.PNG)

-Under the `Export` tab, you will see the link to the Google Spreadsheet you exported your Table to.
+Under the `Export` tab, you will see the link to the destination you exported your Table to.
 ![](/assets_en/export_table.PNG)

 #### Auto-Push Data